 Generally-speaking, however, hedgehogs don't appear to contribute a substantial amount to the diet, being either absent from most studies or rarely representing more than a couple of percent of the total food.
 Moreover, it is likely that many occurrences of hedgehog remains represent scavenging of road-kill.
 Foxes tend to bite the spines off, leaving clumps of spines and skin, while badgers effectively skin the animal, leaving a complete jacket of spines.
 My experience is that foxes tend to be curious of hedgehogs.

-Other mammal remains occasionally reported in Red fox diets include otter (Lutra lutra), stoat (Mustela erminea), deer (including red deer, Cervus elaphus, roe deer, Capreolus capreolus, Reeves' muntjac, Muntiacus reevesi, and Chinese water deer, Hydropotes inermis - some will reflect scavenging from carcasses of adult deer, but calves/kids are susceptible to fox predation), European badger (Meles meles), opossum (Didelphidae), raccoon (Procyon lotor), porcupine (Hystricomorpha), domestic cat (Felis catus), water vole (Arvicola amphibius) and wild boar (Sus scrofa).
+Other mammal remains occasionally reported in Red fox diets include otter (Lutra lutra), stoat (Mustela erminea), deer (including red deer, Cervus elaphus, roe deer, Capreolus capreolus, Reeves' muntjac, Muntiacus reevesi, and Chinese water deer, Hydropotes inermis - some will reflect scavenging from carcasses of adult deer, but calves/kids are susceptible to fox predation), European badger (Meles meles), opossum (Didelphidae), porcupine (Hystricomorpha), domestic cat (Felis catus), water vole (Arvicola amphibius) and wild boar (Sus scrofa).
 Weasels (Mustela nivalis) are also occasionally taken and during the protracted heatwave and drought in August 2022, a fox shot crossing a stubble field in Bedfordshire was found to be carrying two weasels.
 In a study of fox diet on moorland in Hungary, Jozef Lanszki found wild boar (adult and piglet) remains in 18 (23%) of the 77 scats he dissected.
 In their study of fox and coyote diet in Rockefeller State Park in New York, published in Urban Ecosystems during 2021, Michaela Peterson and colleagues recorded raccoon (Procyon lotor) remains in droppings during both 2011 and 2012, although this may have been scavenged.
-Fox remains also turn up occasionally, suggesting cannibalism, although this is presumably scavenging or infanticide (see infanticide QA and below).
+Fox remains also turn up occasionally, suggesting cannibalism; presumably also either scavenging or infanticide (see infanticide QA and below).